Play the Game (American game show): Broadcast history

 Play the Game was essentially a televised version of the parlor game charades.
 The show was hosted by Dr. Harvey Zorbaugh, professor of educational sociology at New York University.
 The show aired over the DuMont Television Network on Tuesdays from 8 to 8:30 pm ET from September 24, 1946, to December 17, 1946.
 The show also aired on ABC from August 20, 1948, to November 6, 1948, in primetime.
 A previous version of the program had been broadcast locally in New York City on WNBT Channel 1 (the predecessor to WNBC-TV) in 1941.

-Although broadcast on DuMont, the program was actually produced by ABC in order for that network to develop experienced crews in anticipation of its own entry into television broadcasting; in this sense, it was the first ABC television series.
+Although broadcast on DuMont, the program was actually produced by ABC in order to allow that network to develop experienced crews in anticipation of its own entry into television broadcasting; in this sense, it was the first ABC television series.
 WABC-TV Channel 7 subsequently broadcast later episodes of the program to the New York City market during 1948.

 Celebrity panelists during the DuMont Network run included Willard Mullin, Alan Chidsey, Ireene Wicker, and Ray Knight.
 There were also audience participation segments during which viewers were invited to call in their guesses to the charades being presented.